Wilson Spaces, Snaith Constructions, and Elliptic Orientations: Orienting Lubin--Tate theories

 Then there exists a dotted arrow completing the following diagram in the category of $\E_{n-1}$-algebras:

 In particular, there is an $\E_{n-1}$-ring homomorphism

 \end{thm}

 \begin{proof} The final part of this theorem follows by combining the first part with \Cref{thm:BocksteinMain}.
 It remains to demonstrate the existence of the dashed arrow.
-To do this, we note that there is an $n$-fold loop map
+The assumed $\E_n$-ring map $L_{K(2)}\suspinftypl \KZthree[z^{-1}] \to A$ is determined by an $n$-fold loop map

 Delooping this $n$ times yields a map of pointed spaces

 Note that, because $n$ is odd and at most $2p-1$, $\OS{\BPn<1>}{3+n}$ has even cells.
 On the other hand, $\B^n\GL(A)$ has only odd homotopy groups, and so the following diagram commutes in the homotopy category of pointed spaces: